TrishKedi/TrishKedi/README.md

 ---

 ## 👩‍🏫 About Me
-I am an experienced Software Engineer with over 6 years of experience in developing software solutions for industries including telecommunications and finance.
+I am an experienced Software Engineer with over 6 years of experience in developing software solutions.
 With a solid background in Artificial Intelligence, ,FinTech, I bring expertise in designing robust applications that scale.

 **I am currently** pursuing a Master's in Artificial Intelligence at the Deggendorf Institute of Technology in Germany.